mnkyking/RPGMakerGame/Documentation/Game Design/GameDesignDoc.md

 ### Narrative
 - story decisions change the perception of the main character and effect the game features
 - chapter based

-# Game Expectations - by Robin (MnkyKing)

-## Alpha 1 - 3 months of work ending June 1st
-- what should in this

-## Alpha 2 - 3 months of work ending Sept 1st
-- what should in this

-## Beta 1 - 3 months of work ending Dec 1st
-- what should in this

-## Beta 2 - 2 months of work ending Feb 1st
-- Demo for Level Up Expo 2021